joey1pelletier/limit-break/README.md

     - It would be best to have the full 'Conquer Your Fears' feature to be completed by this time.
 You already have guidance and knowledge to get to that point.
         - Be sure to contact Peter and/or peers if you have any troubles with this.

+## Week 6 Progress

+These were the goals that should’ve been completed by this week:

+Figure out how you will structure and store user input, knowing that you will need separate fear/step objects.
+Using my learnings from the React + Firebase tutorial, implement the Firebase setup to my project and make sure that user input is effectively stored into the database.
+It would be best to have the full 'Conquer Your Fears' feature to be completed by this time.
+You already have guidance and knowledge to get to that point.
+Be sure to contact Peter and/or peers if you have any troubles with this.

+I was able to accomplish the following:

+I did a rough draft of the database structure.

+Collection of Fear(s)
+Rating (check if it's low, medium, or high)
+Question 1 string data
+Question 2 string data
+question 3 string data
+Subcollection of step(s)
+Rating (check if it's low, medium, or high)
+Question 1 string data
+Question 2 string data
+ Question 3 string data
+IsComplete boolean
+isComplete boolean
+I am working on setting up Google authentication for my project.
+I got Firebase set up for my project.

+Because of my surgery last week, I was out of action from Tuesday to Friday.
+Therefore, I am fairly behind on this.
+Not sure if there would be extensions b/c this is still a 10 week project.
+If anything, I’ll bite the bullet and just do as much work as I can for the next 3-4 weeks.

+I am also running into GitHub problems……..ugh.

+Week 7 Goals

+Here are the goals to complete by next week

+Get that part (should’ve been done by milestone 2) done.
+Communicate with Peter and/or the other mentor that can possibly help you.
+You work when you have down time.
+Get github fixed.
+If not by Wednesday, talk to Anthony.
+He’s free on thursdays.

+## Week 7 Progress

+These were the goals to complete by this week:
+- Get the Milestone 2 part done.
+- Communicate with Peter and/or the other mentor that can possibly help you.
+- You work when you have down time.
+- Get github fixed.
+I was able to accomplish the following:
+- I got fear and step data to be inputted and established into the database.
+Now I just need to figure out how to get a user to only see their data, rather than all the data in the database.
+Once that is finished, and I am able to let the user type in their prompt answers and clear completed steps and fears, the hardest parts of the project will be complete.
+The "Explore Resources" will pretty much just be static pages of text, and the "Fears Conquered" page will just sort through the user's fears and display which ones are complete.
+Overall, I ran into software roadblocks (as usual), but considering I don't have other things to catch up on for other classes, this week will be fully dedicated to capstone.
+I WILL have a working demo to show for the presentation next week.